Concept Note

 The proceedings will involve presentations on selected topics, speeches, panel discussions and question and answer sessions.

-Theme: Partnership actions to improve animal welfare for environmental sustainability.
+Theme: Partnership actions to improve animal welfare and environmental sustainability.

 This theme is crafted with the conscious intention to maintain conversation and focus on actions regarding the connection of animal welfare, the environment and sustainable development in cognizance of the United Nations resolution on this nexus.
 The theme further calls attention to a reflection on inclusivity in terms of actions and partnerships that need to be realized towards enhancing the delicate relationship between animals, the environment and human health, and seek to keep a reminder of the shared planet.
 The clarion call embedded in the theme is that our actions (and sometimes inactions), will have effects on the welfare of animals, on the state of the environment and on human beings in terms of health and welfare.